corinneling/apprentice-notes/first_review/README.md

 ```

 ### Web Scrapping
-_i was thinking about goals and my interest in data which led my to think about how I could get data and then tell a story though it.
+_i was thinking about goals and my interest in data which led my to think about storytelling through data visualization.
 That led me to web scrapping_
    * used nokogiri to scrape
    * used yaml to store
    * scrapped seesparkbox.com to see what I could do